ansemjo/homepage/content/post/2020/vfd-experiments/index.md

 <!--more-->

 That's how eight [ИВЛ2-7/5](ebay-search) displays came into my posession.
-The plan is to built a simple clock out of them and in the process learn more about bare ATmega programming, electrical circuit design and PCB layouting -- in the end I would like to order my first batch of manufactured PCBs and place the parts myself.
+The plan is to build a simple clock out of them and in the process learn more about bare ATmega programming, electrical circuit design and PCB layouting -- in the end I would like to order my first batch of manufactured PCBs and place the parts myself.